PickBas/video_hosting_api/README.md

 ## How to run the API
 ### Docker
 Enter your S3 keys into the docker-compose.yml file which is in the root of the repository.
-Next, open your termianl, go to the video_hosting_api folder.
+Next, open your terminal, go to the video_hosting_api folder.
 Then, run the command:

       docker-compose up --build -d